4 Steps to Enabling Sales for Remote Selling

 There’s something unique about the current pandemic-induced crisis: unlike previous downturns, the fallout of the current crisis varies significantly depending on where people are and what they do.
 In such a scenario, it’s difficult to apply a single playbook to the changed circumstances.
 The key to building a sales playbook that’s responsive to the new normal is having an insight into each customer’s specific needs and pain points in the current situation.
 Among the different elements to consider in terms of a sales playbook are:

-1) Buyer personas: Understanding buyer goals, motivations, and behaviors is crucial to personalizing the sales process and making it relevant to customers’ specific circumstances.
-But in a crisis or downturn, all of these elements undergo significant change.
+1) Buyer personas: Understanding buyer goals, pain points, motivations, and behaviors is crucial to personalizing the sales process and making it relevant to customers’ specific circumstances But in a crisis or downturn, all of these elements undergo significant change.
 At the most basic level, budgets and spending authority are likely undergoing changes due to the crisis.
 This means it’s necessary to ask whether the decision-makers have changed, whether the way they process purchase decisions has changed, whether budgets have been curtailed, and who has access to the budget in the new circumstances.
 For instance, some observers suggest that purchase decisions are shifting further up the ladder, with executive buyers retaining decision-making rather than delegating it down the line or assembling committees for the purpose.3

 2) Buyer journeys: In the current crisis, where businesses are being differentially impacted, the buyer journey is also likely to be affected in very different ways.
 Where a solution is relevant to critical business processes, buyers may want to progress faster through the key stages of the purchase decision.
 On the other hand, solutions seen as less critical may face postponed purchase decisions.
 Understanding how purchase decisions within customer organizations have been affected is essential to gain insight into the potential trajectories of different buyer journeys.
 Mapping how different buyers are likely to change their progress through the decision journey is key to building a responsive playbook.